 Here, as in all places, the hives lent a new meaning to the flowers and the silence, the balm of the air and the rays of the sun.
 One seemed to have drawn very near to the festival spirit of nature.
-One was content to rest at this radiant crossroad, where the aerial ways converge and divide that the busy and tuneful bearers of all country perfumes unceasingly travel from dawn unto dusk.
+One was content to rest at this radiant cross-road, where the aërial ways converge and divide that the busy and tuneful bearers of all country perfumes unceasingly travel from dawn unto dusk.
 One heard the musical voice of the garden, whose loveliest hours revealed their rejoicing soul and sang of their gladness.
-One came hither, to the school of the bees, to be taught the preoccupations of all-powerful nature, the harmonious concord of the three kingdoms, the indefatigable organisation of life, and the lesson of ardent and disinterested work: and another lesson too, with a moral as good, that the heroic workers taught there, and emphasised, as it were, with the fiery darts of their myriad wings, was to appreciate the somewhat vague savour of leisure, to enjoy the almost unspeakable delights of those immaculate days that revolved on themselves in the fields of space. forming merely a transparent globe, as

-On the Threshold of the Hive void of memory as the happiness without alloy.
+One came hither, to the school of the bees, to be taught the preoccupations of allpowerful nature, the harmonious concord of the three kingdoms, the indefatigable organisation of life, the lesson of ardent and disinterested work; and another lesson, too, with a moral as good, that these heroic workers taught there, and emphasised, as it were, with the fiery darts of their myriad wings, was to appreciate the somewhat vague savour of leisure, to enjoy the almost unspeakable delights of those immaculate days that revolved on themselves in the fields of space, forming merely a transparent globe, as void of memory as the happiness without alloy.